Nebraska Corrections Center For Women, NE

 Did You Know?

-NDCS requires state-issued clothing for all visits at the Nebraska Corrections Center For Women: khaki pants, khaki shirt, state-issue belt, socks, and state-issue shoes.
-Undergarments are required.
-Some community corrections centers have exceptions, but standard NDCS clothing rules apply here.
+At Nebraska Corrections Center for Women, incarcerated individuals must wear state-issued clothing during visits: khaki pants, khaki shirt, a state-issued belt, socks, and state-issued shoes.
+Undergarments are also required.
+Some community corrections centers have exceptions to this state-issue clothing rule.

 This guide is compiled from official facility documentation and community feedback.
 Learn how we verify